CAFS-bioinformatics/L_RNA_scaffolder/README.md

 COMMANDS AND OPTIONS<p>
    L_RNA_scaffolder is run via the shell script: L_RNA_scaffolder.sh found in the base installation directory.

-   Usage info is as follows:
+   Usage info is as follows:<p>

-   Required:
+   Required:<p>
-   -d : the directory where the programs are in.
+   -d : the directory where the programs are in. <p>
-   -i : the output of transcripts alignment with BLAT.
-SeePSL format -j : the genome fragments fasta file which will be scaffolded and was used as the database when aligning transcript reads.
+   -i : the output of transcripts alignment with BLAT. <p>
+   -j : the genome fragments fasta file which will be scaffolded and was used as the database when aligning transcript reads.<p>
-   Optional:
+   Optional:<p>
    -r : some fragments which you might be interesting and will not be scaffolded.
 The file has two columns per row.
-One row stand for that two fragments might be connected and should not be scaffolded.
+One row stand for that two fragments might be connected and should not be scaffolded. <p>
    -l : the threshold of alignment length coverage (default:0.95).
-If one read has a hit of which length coverage was over the threshold, then this read would be filtered out.
+If one read has a hit of which length coverage was over the threshold, then this read would be filtered out.<p>
    -p : the threshold of alignment identity (default: 0.9).
-If one alignment has an identity over the threshold, then the alignment is kept for the further analysis.
+If one alignment has an identity over the threshold, then the alignment is kept for the further analysis.<p>
    -o : the directory where the output file is stored.
 The default output directory is equal to the program directory.
-   -e : The maximal intron length between two exons (default: 100kb).
+   -e : The maximal intron length between two exons (default: 100kb). <p>
    -f : the minimal number of supporting reads (default: 1).
-If the number of the supporting reads for the connection is over the frequency, then this connection is reliable.
+If the number of the supporting reads for the connection is over the frequency, then this connection is reliable.<p>

-   Note: a typical L_RNA_scaffolder command might be: sh L_RNA_scaffolder.sh -d ./ -i input.psl -j genome.fasta
+   Note: a typical L_RNA_scaffolder command might be:<p>
+   sh L_RNA_scaffolder.sh -d ./ -i input.psl -j genome.fasta<p>

-OUTPUT FILES
+OUTPUT FILES<p>
-   When L_RNA_scaffolder completes, it will create an L_RNA_scaffolder.fasta output file in the output_dir/ output directory.
+   When L_RNA_scaffolder completes, it will create an L_RNA_scaffolder.fasta output file in the output_dir/ output directory. <p>

-SPEED
+SPEED<p>
    L_RNA_scaffolder spent 5 hours in scaffolding human genome fragments with a psl file of 43 GB generated from alignment of 8.3 millions of transcripts.
 However, the sequencing alignment is time-consuming when using BLAT to alignment nearly ten millions of reads.
 We recommend splitting the reads into multiple pieces and running the alignments simultaneously.